 Let us look at the key differences between MSMQ vs RabbitMQ as below:

-- MSMQ has its own queue and the messages are managed by this queue till it is transferred to the receiver.
+- MSMQ has its own queue, and this queue manages the messages till it is transferred to the receiver.
 RabbitMQ delegates the entire work to an external system called Exchange.
-Exchange manages the messages posted by the sender and transmits it to the receiver.
+The exchange manages the messages posted by the sender and transmits them to the receiver.

-- Rabbit MQ is capable of transmitting a message to many receivers in the publish/subscribe model through the exchange system whereas MSMQ has limited options of multicasting.
+- Rabbit MQ can transmit a message to many receivers in the publish/subscribe model through the exchange system whereas MSMQ has limited options of multicasting.